dominikstraessle/python_stuff/oracle_database/README.md

 #### Running Oracle Database

 You need a running Oracle Database.
-The modul is tested on the version 12c.
+For example 12c.

 ### Installing